 - Any “out”, “let” or “fault” call must be made immediately (ie. made before either an opponent has hit the return or the return has gone out of play); otherwise the ball continues in play.
 “Calls” must be verbal and clearly audible to the opponent, followed by a signal if necessary.
 “Lets” may be called by any of the participating players.

 - When returning service, the partner of the receiver should generally call the service line for her.
-The receiver should generally call the centre and side service lines.

 - If players cannot agree on the score, they should calmly discuss the points/ games that are the areas of disagreement.
-If they cannot reach agreement they should replay only the points or games in question.
-All points or games which the players agree on stand eg. Two players cannot agree on whether the score is 40-15 or 30-30, but agree on the winner of the first, second and fourth points.
+If they cannot reach an agreement they should replay only the points or games in question.
+All points or games which the players agree on stand eg. cannot agree on whether the score is 40-15 or 30-30, but agree on the winner of the first, second and fourth points.
 Therefore only the third point needs to be replayed.

 - Where a ball interrupts play, either by rolling/bouncing onto the court, and/or creating a visible interruption behind the court, a let should be played.
+If it happens a second time, the couple to whom it happens loses that point.

 - If a player hinders her opponent it can be ruled involuntary or deliberate.
+If you experience behavior that you consider deliberate hindrance, call the tournament organiser to watch over a few points and take a decision.

 - Any hindrance caused by a player that is ruled deliberate will result in the loss of a point.